 There is support available to help with the cost of childcare depending on where you live and your own individual circumstances.
 This includes:

-- 30 hours Childcare Offer in Wales
+- Childcare Offer for Wales

 - Funded part-time Foundation Phase education for all three and four year olds in Wales